 It’s honestly a wonder product that everyone should have in their bathroom cabinet!

 The day after a spray tan, when you wake up in the morning, you’ll often find an orange-tinged outline of your body stained into the sheets.

-The hands are a dead give away that you’ve had a spray tan or used a fake tan, so you need to know how to scrub it off and make them appear normal again!
+The hands are a dead giveaway that you’ve had a spray tan or used a fake tan, so you need to know how to get spray tan off hands and make them appear normal again!

 Spray tan and fake tans often are made with ingredients with dihydroxyacetone, or DHA, which works to darken the surface of your skin.